November 6, 2013

 Mr. Barry Pavel

-Vice President and Director, Brent Scowcroft Center on International Security, Atlantic Council
+Vice President and Director, Scowcroft Center for Strategy and Security, Atlantic Council

 Mr. Daniel M. Price